 How to Revive A Weak Chick

 Don’t let their pint-size fool you!
 Day-old chicks are shipped on a weekly basis with great success.
 Chicks ingest the yolk as the last part of their hatching process.
 This keeps them full and satisfied during their journey to their new homes, with you!
 While we do our best to ensure their safety during transit, there are many factors that are out of our control.
-If your chicks arrive weak, chilled or lethargic here is how to revive a weak chick, tips and tricks!
+If your chicks arrive weak, chilled or lethargic, here a few helpful tips on how to revive a weak chick!

-If you purchased Grogel, now is the time to use it!
+If you purchased Gro-Gel, now is the time to use it!
 Learn how to mix it, here.
-Grogel helps provide immediate nutrition and increased hydration levels, resulting in generally healthier chicks.
-Forgot to add a vital pack and grogel to your poultry order?
-Try adding 1 teaspoon sugar, molasses or honey to 1 quart of water.
+Gro-Gel helps provide immediate nutrition and increased hydration levels, resulting in generally healthier chicks.
+Forgot to add a vital pack and Gro-Gel to your poultry order?
+Try adding 1 teaspoon of white table sugar or molasses to 1 quart of water.
 This sweet energy boost is great for the first few hours, then you’ll want to switch back to plain water.

 For lethargic chicks, try feeding them raw egg yolk.
 This will provide the nutrients they need to begin eating on their own.
-If you feel your entire new flock could benefit from a boost, provide warm scrambled eggs or yogurt.
+If you feel your entire new flock could benefit from a boost, provide warm scrambled egg yolks or yogurt.

-When dipping their beak in water, also be sure to check for pasty butt.
-Pasty butt is common in new chicks and can be caused by stress from shipment, fluctuating brooder temperature, and low-quality feed.
+When dipping their beak in water, also be sure to check for pasty bottoms.
+The pasty bottom is common in new chicks and can be caused by stress from shipment, fluctuating brooder temperature, and low-quality feed.
 Check out our blog post on How To Treat Pasty Bottom In Newly Hatched Chicks, here!
 We highly recommend checking for pasty butt routinely their first few weeks as they adjust to their new environment.

 On rare occasions, orders may have a loss.
-If this is the case, please know we do offer a 48-hour live arrival policy for properly cared for birds.
-Please report any losses or weak chicks within 48-hours of their arrival by contacting us via phone, email or chat.
+If this is the case, please know we do offer a 48-hour live arrival policy for properly cared-for birds.
+Please report any losses or weak chicks within 48 hours of their arrival by contacting us via filling out our Loss Report Form, phone, email or chat.

 Related Posts You Might Like